Skip to main content

 • Place a ballast in the baggage compartment.
 A BRS (85 lbs) works very well.

 • Legacy models (prior to 1986) have carburated engines that can stop in flight due to carb ice.
-This seems to be super rare and can be prevented with a simple carb temp gauge.
+This seems to be super rare and can be prevented with a simple carb temp gauge and carb heat on your checklists.

 Which model/year of Cessna 182 is the best?